dinhson22121/hermes/README.md

-Here's the README for the "Hermes" project in English:

----

 # Hermes

 Hermes is a project designed for managing account balances and frozen balances, with a focus on ensuring synchronization and consistency in a distributed environment.
 The system is built to handle user balance changes safely, preventing race conditions.